top of page

 Rev.B: This is quite alarming - it will not stand Byron - the actors - esp. the ladies - will refuse to perform after being ridiculed on stage like this!
 Even the sternest censor, to the fair must yield!

-B: To quiet their apprehensions - I will oblige and assure them that if - after having hearing it at rehearsal, they do not of themselves pronounce it harmless, and even request that it should be preserved, I will most willingly withdraw it (winks at Pigot) - All that remains is to find a good-natured audience, for three nights running
+B: To quiet their apprehensions - I will oblige and assure them that if - after having heard it at rehearsal, they do not of themselves pronounce it harmless, and even request that it should be preserved, I will most willingly withdraw it (winks at Pigot) - all that remains is to find a good-natured audience, for three nights running

 CB feeds crumpets to Boatswain as the assembled company start rehearsing